Apostolic administration

-An apostolic administration in the Catholic Church is administrated by a prelate appointed by the pope to serve as the ordinary for a specific area.
-Either the area is not yet a diocese (a stable 'pre-diocesan', usually missionary apostolic administration), or is a diocese, archdiocese, eparchy or similar permanent ordinariate (such as a territorial prelature or a territorial abbacy) that has no bishop or archbishop (an apostolic administrator sede vacante, as after an episcopal death, resignation or transfer to another territory) or, in very rare cases, has an incapacitated head (apostolic administrator sede plena).
+An apostolic administration in the Catholic Church is administrated by a prelate appointed by the Pope to serve as the ordinary for a specific area.
+Either the area is not yet a diocese (a stable 'pre-diocesan', usually missionary apostolic administration), or is a diocese, archdiocese, eparchy or similar permanent ordinariate (such as a territorial prelature or a territorial abbacy) that has no mainstay prelate (an apostolic administrator sede vacante, as after an episcopal death, resignation or transfer to another territory) or, in very rare cases, has an incapacitated head (apostolic administrator sede plena).
 The title also applies to an outgoing incumbent while awaiting for the date of assuming his new position or date of effectivity of a retirement.

 Characteristics

-Apostolic administrators of stable administrations are equivalent in canon law with diocesan bishops and archbishops and so they have essentially the same authority as a diocesan bishop and archbishop.
-This type of apostolic administrator is usually the bishop or archbishop of a titular see.
+Apostolic administrators of stable administrations are equivalent in canon law with diocesan bishops and archbishops and so they have essentially the same authority as such.
+This type of apostolic administrator is usually the prelate of a titular see.
+As apostolic administrator are already a prelate, they are able to add clergy to a vacant see through ordination to diaconate or priesthood of an individual and perform mass involving blessing of oils during Holy Thursday, unlike locally appointed diocesan administrator, but are not able to use the cathedra as it is a symbol of office of a mainstay prelate and instead use a regular chair reserved for the main celebrant when they preside.

-Administrators sede vacante or sede plena serve in their role only until a newly-chosen diocesan bishop or archbishop takes possession of the diocese.
-They are restricted by canon law in what they may do to the diocese that they temporarily administer.
-For example, such an administrator may not sell real estate owned by the diocese or archdiocese.
+Administrators sede vacante or sede plena serve in their role only until a successor prelate takes possession of the diocese and archdiocese.
+They are restricted by canon law in what they may do to the territory that they temporarily administer, such as an administrator may not sell its real estate.
 That type of administrator is commonly an auxiliary bishop and a priest serving as the vicar general of the diocese or the ordinary of a neighboring diocese.

-Normally, when a diocese or archdiocese falls vacant, the previously-appointed coadjutor bishop takes possession of the see, or (a successor is not yet installed or assumed office) a vicar capitular or diocesan administrator is chosen locally.
-However, the Pope, the head of the Catholic Church, may decide to name an administrator himself instead, of waiting for the college of consultors of a particular diocese or archdiocese to appoint a diocesan or archdiocesan administrator, and it is then called an apostolic administrator.
-Sometimes, a retiring, promoted or transferred bishop is designated to be apostolic administrator until his successor is installed, or the metropolitan or a fellow suffragan is appointed.
+Normally, when a Catholic local territory falls vacant, the previously-appointed coadjutor bishop takes possession of the see, or (a successor is not yet installed or assumed office) a vicar capitular or diocesan administrator is chosen locally.
+However, the Pope, the head of the Catholic Church, may decide to name an administrator himself instead, of waiting for the diocesan or archdiocesan college of consultors to appoint its local administrator, and it is then called an apostolic administrator.
+Sometimes, a retiring, promoted or transferred prelate is designated to be apostolic administrator until his successor is installed, or the metropolitan or a fellow suffragan is appointed.